javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 The toggler button <span class="devtools" style="background-position:-168px -76px"></span> opens the tab with files.

-Let's click it and select `index.html` and then `hello.js` in the tree view.
+Let's click it and select `hello.js` in the tree view.
 Here's what should show up:

 ![](chrome-tabs.png)